Reptile egg fossil: Turtles

 The oldest known semi-rigid fossil eggshells date to the Middle Jurassic of England.
 The egg specimen was originally called Oolithes bathonicae, but renamed Testudoflexoolithus.
 There are also semi-rigid turtle eggshells known from the Late Jurassic Morrison Formation of the western US.
 Fully rigid turtle eggshell is known from Late Jurassic strata in Portugal.
 Fossil turtle eggs are known from the marine White Limestone, Stonesfield Slate, and Mooreville Chalk formations.
 No modern reptile is known to lay their eggs on the seafloor, so these eggs likely originated in a different environmental setting.
-Ken Carpenter notes that while it's not possible to be completely sure how these eggs ended up on the seabed, some possibilities include carcasses of dead gravid females being washed out to sea and releasing its eggs when by splitting open, carried out to sea by floods, or drifting out on mats of vegetation.
+Ken Carpenter notes that while it is not possible to be completely sure how these eggs ended up on the seabed, some possibilities include carcasses of dead gravid females being washed out to sea and releasing its eggs by splitting open, carried out to sea by floods, or drifting out on mats of vegetation.
 At least two clutches of hard-shelled turtle eggs preserved in volcanic ash are known from the Canary Islands.
 These eggs were likely buried in the debris by large tortoises.